marklogic-community/smart-mastering-core/_pages/docs/merging-options.md

 #### Path Properties

 In addition to properties defined for an entity, properties may also be specified by path.
 The presence of a path attribute indicates that the property is not part of the entity instance definition.
-Currently, only paths starting with /es:envelope/es:headers (for XML) or /envelope/headers (for JSON) are supported.
+Paths leading into the headers or instance sections of documents are currently, supported; that is:
+- /es:envelope/es:headers (XML)
+- /envelope/headers (JSON)
+- /es:envelope/es:instance (XML)
+- /envelope/instance (JSON)

 Control of the merging process using algorithms works the same for path properties as it does for instance properties.

 Note that namespace prefixes used in the property path attributes must be defined on the `property-defs` element.
 The default namespace and any prefixed